jezzaayt/UpdateInsight/readme.md

 ## Future Enhancements

 - **Dynamic Content Update**: Automatic updates at regular intervals, eliminating the need to manually click a button every few hours.
+- **Flexible Grouping and Item Organization**: Easily reorder both groups and their contained items to suit your preferences.